-55. Frisbee Forever 2 (universal)
+Frisbee Forever 2

-Shadow Era: Dark Prophecies (universal)
+Shadow Era: Dark Prophecies

 Proving that great ideas never die, Shadow Era brings trading cards to life on the iPad.
 What you lose in not being able to smell the ink and manually shuffle the deck, you gain in not being able to lose the cards or have them eaten by the dog.
 It's all very swords-and-fantasy oriented, and just like in real life you can also buy extra cards if you feel the need.

-Into the Dead (universal)
+Into the Dead

 You know, if infinite zombies were running towards us, we'd leg it in the opposite direction.
 Not so in Into the Dead, where you battle on until your inevitable and bloody demise.

 Score!
-World Goals (universal)
+World Goals

 Score! takes the basic premise of a million path-drawing games and wraps it around classic footie goals.
 The combination works really well, with you attempting to recreate the ball's path in the best goals the world's ever seen.
 Failure results in a baying crowd and, frequently, improbable goalkeeping heroics.

-Super Monsters Ate My Condo (universal)
+Super Monsters Ate My Condo

 The original Monsters Ate My Condo was like Jenga and a match-three game shoved into a blender with a massive dollop of crazy.
 Super Monsters Ate My Condo is a semi-sequel which takes a time-attack approach, shoe-horning the bizarre tower-building/floor-matching/monster-feeding into a tiny amount of time, breaking your brain in the process.

-Cubed Rally Redline (universal)
+Cubed Rally Redline

 Argh!
 That's pretty much what you'll be yelling on a regular basis on playing this endless racer.
 Cubed Rally Redline shouldn't be difficult.
 You can go left or right on five clearly defined lanes, and there's a 'time brake' for going all slow-motion, Matrix-style, to weave through tricky gaps; but you'll still be smashing into cows, dinosaurs and bridges before you know it.

 In Smash Cops, you got to be the good guy, bringing down perps, mostly by ramming them into oblivion.
-Now in Smash Bandits your chance to be a dangerous crim, hopping between vehicles and leaving a trail of destruction in your wake.
-The game also amusingly includes the A-Team van and a gadget known only as the Jibba Jabba.
-We love it when a plan comes together!
+Now in Smash Bandits it's your chance to be a dangerous crim, hopping between vehicles and leaving a trail of destruction in your wake.
+Smartly, this can all be done with a single finger, which is all you need to steer, drive and smash.

 If you liked this, then make sure you check out our best free iPad apps roundup!